castacks/castacks.github.io/_posts/2020-11-11-fully-actuated.md

 ### Source Code

 The source code for the PX4 autopilot modified to work with fully-actuated robots and enhanced with our thrust and attitude strategies can be found [here](https://github.com/castacks/PX4-fully-actuated).
-Note that the code has been published with our ICRA 2021 paper (under review).
+Note that the code has been published with our paper (under review).
 For the correct citation, please see the Publications section below.

 ### Publications